Accounts are created on an 'as requested' basis. Each registered

 any additional markup from this DevOps system.

-to any external third party using standard API calls.
-Third
+Developers can connect to any external third party

-For extremely custom processes, a separate Kubernetes
+For extremely custom processes, a separate

-deployment can be made independently from this DevOps
+independently deployment can be made that

-DevOps platform.
 This may sound like more work, but at

-the level of complexity where this becomes necessary this
+the level of complexity where this becomes

-splitting up is actually beneficial because it adds
+beneficial because it adds modularity.

 The development web app is purely a development tool.